OneGov/onegov-cloud/src/onegov.election_day/docs/format_election_en.md

 7 Tacit Election
 ----------------

-Tacit elections can be uploaded by using the internal format with every vote set to `0`.
+Tacit elections can be uploaded by using the OneGov format with every vote set to `0`.